KAIST-MIC-Lab/KAIST-MIC-Lab.github.io/_publications/2025-online-physics.md

 type: "Conference Paper" # Conference Paper, Journal Paper, Ph.D.
 Thesis, Master's Thesis
 layout: publication # Do not change this
 group: publications # Do not change this
-title: "All-Wheel Steering Vehicle Control Based on Contraction Theory with Neural Network" # Title of the paper
+title: "Online Physics-Informed Learning-Based Identification: Application to Adaptive MTPA Control of Synchronous Machines" # Title of the paper
 # krtitle: # only for domestic papers
 authors:
-  - name: "Myeongseok Ryu"
+  - name: "Seunghun Jang"
   - name: "Kyunghwan Choi"
     corresponding: true # true if this author is the corresponding author
 domestic_or_international: "International" # "International" or "Domestic"